 The Hub will not be a direct replacement for LVSC, which closed in October 2017, as it will not provide direct services such as training.
 The Hub will not compete with local civil society support organisations to provide direct services.

-The Cornerstone Fund: City Bridge Trust (CBT) has approved £3 million over two years, for the Cornerstone Fund which is is intended to support a transformational agenda working towards improved support and skills for civil society in London.
+The Cornerstone Fund: City Bridge Trust (CBT) has approved £3 million over two years, for the Cornerstone Fund which is intended to support a transformational agenda working towards improved support and skills for civil society in London.
 London Councils is represented on the Cornerstone Fund reference group that is working with CBT and others such as London Funders, Greater London Volunteers, Partnership for Young London, GLA and Heart of the City to shape its governance and parameters.
-It is anticipated that the fund will be making awards in early 2018.
+Work is continuing on the establishment of the Fund; it is anticipated that it will be making awards by mid-2018.